 That’s it!
 Doesn’t it sound so simple and quick?

 - Use medjool dates for making the truffles.
 Medjool dates are very soft and mix well with other ingredients.
 If you do not find medjool dates feel free to use other types of dates.
-If these dates are hard, soak them in warm water until they soften, discard water and then use.
+If these dates are hard, soak them in warm water until they soften, discard the water, and then use.

 - Use semi-sweet or dark chocolate chunks as per your liking.

 - ⅓ cup chocolate chunks use dairy-free chocolate for vegan option

 - 2 tablespoon cocoa powder plus more for dusting